DISH WIRELESS: THE FUTURE OF 5G IS COMING!

 Here’s Everything You Need to Know

 Get excited, DISH Wireless is on its way!
-As we wait for details about the highly-anticipated 5G wireless network launch from DISH, we’ve tracked down all the latest information on everything we know so far.
+As we wait for details about the highly anticipated 5G wireless network launch from DISH, we’ve tracked down all the latest information on everything we know so far.

 About DISH Wireless

-DISH’s 5G Network
+The DISH 5G Network

 DISH Wireless is the nation’s only greenfield 5G network with a mission to connect people and things on a whole new level, unlike anything we’ve experienced before.
 This network is the latest innovation brought to you by DISH Network with the goal to change the way we communicate.
 As the new fourth wireless carrier, DISH is going to bring its customers exceptionally fast speeds through 5G wireless technology and the best customer-facing value.

-It’s more than just making a phone call, DISH Wireless is going to revolutionize how we think about telecommunications and amp up the way we interact with the world around us every day.
+It’s more than just making a phone call, DISH 5G Wireless is going to revolutionize how we think about telecommunications and amp up the way we interact with the world around us every day.

 Towards the end of the year DISH Wireless added yet another set of impressive vendors to their lineup: Hansen Technologies and Intel to help tackle the company's virtualization and cloud-based application endeavors.
 DISH Network also joind the O-RAN Alliance, that includes several top brands including AT&T and Deutsche Telekom, just to name a few.
 DISH finished the month by inking fiber deals that would support coast-to-coast coverage for 60 million people with Everstream, Segra, Uniti, and Zayo.

 There have been no official announcements for 5G plans, pricing or phones, but check back here or join our email list to stay up-to-date on DISH Wireless.

+As of July 1st, DISH Network acquired Boost Mobile and subscribers can. now purchase plans under the faster and more reliable prepaid service.
 Customers can sign up for either of the plans with their existing compatible device or by purchasing a new Boost Mobile device.
 For a current list of offers, take a look at our breakdown of every plan and perk from Boost Mobile!

 5G is the fifth generation in wireless technology and is twenty times faster than 4G and will make your phone and home faster.

 5G will power the Internet of Things (IoT).
 This is important because it will enable smart homes, cities, and factories to bring new possibilities to your world.
 Think autonomous cars, better VR & AR experiences, home appliances that talk to each other – it’s a big deal.
 DISH Wireless is at the forefront of connecting people and things.